jassi-singh-wig/hello-world-challenge/readme.md

 ## Pre-requisite:
 - Docker, docker-compose should be running on the host
 - Terraform should be installed on the host
+- Ansible should be installed on the host (to run it locally)

 ### All apps are running in docker